dougsyer/Zenoss-Examples-and-Tools/README.md

     Checks some things that **could indicate issues with your transforms/mappings.
 For sure not everyting printed is an issue but when you have alot of transforms mappings I find it useful to periodically check this.

+    just run the tool as the zenoss user

+MaintWindowCleaner.py

+    removes maintenance windows from dmd that where scheduled but will never run again.
+    just run the tool as the zenoss user..